tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 __ cxcmd:isolde\ start

+A dialog box will pop up, notifying you that this model contains alternate conformers, and asking if you wish to remove them.
+In most of ISOLDE's current use cases (where you may be making large changes to parts of the model) it is advisable to do so - currently there is no visible indicator of their presence, and ISOLDE will make **no** attempt to ensure that a given region remains structurally sensible relative to an alternate.

-You will notice is that all the C-alpha atoms in the model have suddenly turned into green spheres:
+The next thing you may notice that all the C-alpha atoms in the model have suddenly turned into green spheres:

 .. figure:: images/rama_markup.jpg